DeepRoboticsLab/x30_motion_sdk/README.md

 	ports = [43897,43897,43897]
 	```

-- When running, motion host will send joint data to the addresses included in  `ip` and `ips`.
+- When running, motion host will send joint data to the addresses contained in the `ip` and `ips` of the configuration file, along with their corresponding port numbers.

-	- If **MotionSDK** is running within the motion host, please check if `ip` or `ips` already includes the motion host IP `192.168.1.103`.
-If it's not included, add it to `ips`, and also add the corresponding receiving port number in `ports`, which by default is `43897`.
+	- If **MotionSDK** is running within the motion host, please ensure that `ip` or `ips` already includes the motion host IP `192.168.1.103`, along with the corresponding port number matching the port number where the program is receiving data.

-	- If **MotionSDK** is running on the developer's own development host, please add the static IP of the development host to `ips` as `192.168.1.xxx`, and add the corresponding receiving port number in `ports`, which by default is `43897`.
+	- If **MotionSDK** is running on the developer's own development host, please add the static IP of the development host to `ips` as `192.168.1.xxx`, and add the port number of the program receiving data at the corresponding position in `ports`.

 - After the data reporting address is configured, you need to turn on the switch for the motion host to report data to the sdk, first open the config file ***sdk_config.toml***:
 	```Bash